 - 1.30pm - 4.30pm (PM)

-This half day training is for staff managing a team of people who work with children, young people and their families.
+This half day training is for Managers who manage and support a team of people who work with children, young people and their families.
 It explores strategies for effective support and supervision, quality assurance of assessments undertaken by staff and case management.

 Restorative practice training

 - 10 September 2019